NayanDZ/CORS/README.md

  ### 2. Preflighted requests

-A CORS preflight request is a CORS request that checks to see if the CORS protocol is understood and a server is aware using specific methods and headers.
+CORS preflight request checks to see if the CORS protocol is understood and a server is aware using specific methods and headers.

+When performing certain types of cross-domain Ajax requests, modern browsers that support CORS will initiate an extra "preflight" request to determine whether they have permission to perform the action.
+Cross-origin requests are preflighted this way because they may have implications to user data.

 ## Detect CORS misconfiguration